Excursion Program Overview

 - Consultation with Gould Educator before the program visit to ensure focus is in the desired direction; some alterations may be available to the program by request.

-Equipment supplied by Gould League: Safety helmets worn by all participants; all tools required for fieldwork data collection.
+Equipment supplied by Gould League: Safety helmets worn by all participants; workbook and all tools required for fieldwork data collection.

 - physical causes